jagguvarma15/agent-blueprints/composition/blueprints-to-deployments.md

 Patterns marked "no current recipe" are documented here but don't yet have a production-shaped example in `agent-deployments`.
 That's a contribution opportunity — see [agent-deployments contributing guide](https://github.com/jagguvarma15/agent-deployments/blob/main/CONTRIBUTING.md).

+## Per-framework code variants

+Pattern code lives under `patterns/<name>/code/<lang>/<framework>/` — see [`meta/style-guide.md`](../meta/style-guide.md#code-layout) for the convention. `_reference.py` next to those directories holds the framework-agnostic MockLLM reference the design docs read against.
+When `agent-scaffold` resolves a recipe that targets a specific framework, its context assembler prefers the matching variant (e.g. a `langgraph` recipe loads `patterns/<name>/code/python/langgraph/<name>.py`) over the generic reference.
+ReAct is the current exemplar of the layout; other patterns follow in per-pattern PRs.

 ## What every deployment inherits

 The cognitive/operational boundary isn't decorative — it's load-bearing.
 Each pattern's design doc should be silent on these concerns; each deployment recipe must be explicit about them.
 The table below lists what `agent-deployments` always provides, so you know what you're not reading about in this repo.